alexjohnj/geographyas/_posts/health-issues/2012-01-02-global-health-patterns.md

 ## Risk Factors

 Morbidity is effected by certain risk factors.
 In LEDCs, these factors are malnutrition, social diseases (i.e AIDS), unsanitary hygiene & living conditions, a lack of clean water and poor living standards.
 In MEDCs, these factors are blood pressure, a lack of physical activity and lifestyle choices such as alcohol, tobacco and poor diets.

+## Global Patterns Of Life Expectancy

+In general, the life expectancy of individuals in MEDCs is higher than those in LEDCs.
+In addition most of the world's women's life expectancy is higher than men's, with the average life expectancy of a woman being 66 years and a man's being 62.7 years.
+This variation in life expectancy varies from country to country with a difference of 13 years between men and women in Russia, for example.
+Within countries, the better educated professionals generally have a longer life expectancy, while the poorer, working class generally have a lower life expectancy.

+AIDS has played a major role in lowering the life expectancy of individuals in both LEDCs and MEDCs, though more so in LEDCs.
+In sub-saharan Africa, AIDS has lowered the life expectancy from 62 to 47 years.
+Nutrition, more specifically malnutrition, can lead to lowered life expectancies.
+A lack of nutritious food in both LEDCs and MEDCs can severely lower life expectancy.
+The quality and availability of health care is a significant factor in life expectancy too.
+In African countries and many other LEDCs, a very small percentage of the world's health care workers are actually situated in the country.
+In Africa, 3% of the world's health workers are present.
+The situation is far better in MEDCs, contributing towards MEDCs' higher life expectancy.
+In the Americas, 42% of the world's health workers are situated there.

+The number of health workers in a country is directly tied to the quality and availability of education in a country.
+Poor education means fewer doctors, nurses and other medical staff can be trained, reducing life expectancy and increasing the reliance on other countries for health care.
+This situated is alleviated by the provision of aid, doctors and education to LEDCs through programs such as Doctors Without Borders.

+The quality of life in a country can be a significant in people's life expectancy as well.
+Poverty leads to malnutrition, a shortage of health care and depression.
+Depression itself, leads to many depression related diseases and, ultimately, suicide, significantly lowering a country's life expectancy.